wes06/linobyte/README.md

 "Linotype, typesetting machine by which characters are cast in type metal as a complete line rather than as individual characters as on the Monotype typesetting machine."

 [Encyclopaedia Britannica on "Linotype"](https://www.britannica.com/technology/Linotype)

-## <a name="to-dos"></a>Minor To dos

-1. Sketch weave "needle" and connection, can't use magnets cause ferrites are magnetic, minor annoyance when weaving..
-2. Footprint for magnetic latch switch (magnet, 3xpogo, magnet: pcb switches and 3way and gate?), and/or find out how to attack magnets to PCBs.
-3. Switch for external coils
-4. Decide how to drive the coils (VCO + LSD?)
-5. Add simulations to readme
-6. Add index to readme

-Teaching how bits form bytes and then characters with a hands on approach.

-An homage and revival of core rope memories.

-Instead of pressing a button to make a letter or touching a screen, you weave a wire.
-Handwritting, etc